 |“People used to think of Thai food as too spicy and hot, but food served in

 Bangkok is geared to a more international pallet,” Nikky said.

 She went on to explain the basics of Thai cuisine.
-“Thai food is blend of what
+“Thai food is blend of what we

-essence while still having the other three.”
+while still having the other three.”

 At The Mint, the real focus is always on the ingredients, not just the spices.
+Herbs

 ingredients that compliment the main ingredient of each dish.